-Ever had a concrete bird bath that you want to seal up but you just don’t know which non-toxic ones are out there?
+Want to seal a concrete bird bath but don’t know which ones are non-toxic?

-Or maybe your bird bath has started to leak water and you need a quick fix for it?
+Or maybe you have a leaking concrete bird bath, and you need a quick fix for it?

 No worries, I can help you out!

-Bird baths can be sealed using non-toxic safe sealers such as polyurethane sealers.
-Other sealers that are safe for bird baths include those sold by Gorilla, Flex Seal, Krylon, and Rust-Oleum.
+Bird baths can be sealed using non-toxic, safe sealers such as polyurethane sealers.
+Other safe sealers for concrete birdbaths include those sold by Gorilla, Flex Seal, Krylon, and Rust-Oleum.
 However, these sealers for bird baths are only safe once they are fully cured.

 Read on for more!